Water-Melon/Melang/docs/preprocess.md

 - if path is an absolute path, just try to load it.

-- if path is not a absolute path, interpreter will search for file in the following order:
+- if path is not an absolute path, interpreter will search for file in the following order:

   1. if there is the file in current directory, just load it.
-  2. if there is a environment variable named *MELANG_PATH* which points to some directories, interpreter will search for file in them.
-If interpreter cannot find file, an error would be occurred.
+  2. if there is a environment variable named `MELANG_PATH` which points to some directories, interpreter will search for file in them.
-  3. if step 1 and step 2 are failed, interpreter will search for file in */usr/lib/melang/*.
+  3. if step 1 and step 2 are failed, interpreter will search for file in `/usr/lib/melang/` (This path can be changed during the installation of Melon by passing parameters to the `configure`.).

   If failed, an error would be occurred.